jvandertil/blog/content/posts/2019-12-14_HostWebAppInAzure.md

 +++
 author = "Jos van der Til"
-title = "Hosting an ASP.NET Core web application in Azure" date  = 2019-12-14T15:00:00+01:00
+title = "Hosting an ASP.NET Core web application in Azure" date  = 2020-01-07T19:00:00+01:00
 type = "post"
 tags = [ "ASP.NET Core", "Azure", "CSharp" ]
 draft = true
 +++

 As a side project I am working on a web application, which I want to host in Azure eventually.
-There is a ton of documentation available around Azure but I am not sure who they are targetting.
+There is a ton of documentation available around Azure but instructions vary by product.

-I can agree that they will get you started quickly, but I am not looking for the quickest way to get things running.
-I want to get things running the 'right' way, and usually that is not done by right clicking 'publish' in Visual Studio.

-Eventually all the deployment and build steps should be automated in Azure DevOps, and then these tutorials are not helping at all.
-So I have documented the steps I needed to run a web application in Azure.
+I have documented the steps I needed to run a web application in Azure.

 To make it easier to automate the deployment steps I am avoiding the Azure portal.
 I want to script these steps later so that I can automate my deployments.